Repl-it-Coders/Repl.it-2020/ROADMAP.md

 - [X] Change background color of header to not exactly black, a little lighter than black
 - [X] Make a better thank you message to replit
 - [X] Try to make the linking to stylesheets work, but if it doesn't work, tell replit in bugs
+- [X] Make the favicon work on the pages as I don't know how to do that.
+(Go to [dis repo](https://github.com/Repl-it-Coders/Repl-Favicon))